Wiluna Gold Mine: Overview

-One of the few historical buildings from the earlier days of mining is the old Mine Managers Lodge, currently a private residence.
-There also is some old equipment on display at the visitors' car park, notably an old crusher and an old mill.
-The Wiluna area was extensively mined from the discovery of gold there in 1896 until the end of World War II when mining ceased.

-Just before entering Wiluna from the south, a wooden building on the right-hand side is the old railway station's shed.
-In front of it, the railway dam can still be seen but the tracks which once went all the way to Leinster have been removed.
+Historically, the Wiluna area was extensively mined from the discovery of gold in 1896 until the end of World War II.
+One of the few historical buildings remaining from the earlier days of mining is the old Mine Managers Lodge, now in ruins.
+There is some old equipment on display at the visitors' car park, notably an old crusher and an old mill.
+Just before entering Wiluna from the south, a wooden building on the right-hand side of the highway is the old railway station's shed.
+The railway dam can still be seen but the tracks which once went all the way to Meekatharra have been removed.